expo/expo/docs/versions/unversioned/guides/exponentkit.rst

 6. Distribute your app
 """"""""""""""""""""""
 Publishing your JS from XDE/exp will still work.
+Users of your app will get the new JS on their devices as soon as they reload their app; you don't need to rebuild your native code if it has not changed.

-People who don't have your native code may encounter crashes if they try to use features that depend on your native changes.
+If you do make native changes, people who don't have your native code may encounter crashes if they try to use features that depend on those changes.

 If you decide to distribute your app as an ``ipa`` or ``apk``, it will automatically hit your app's published URL instead of your development XDE url.
 You can examine this configuration